pncit/hub/README.md

 ```
 This will create two files - `.\control\protected\hubFunctions.psm1` and `.\control\protected\hubFunctions.psm1.zip`
 ### Environment configurations
 You need to establish a few fixed facts about your live environment.
-These settings are hard to change later, because that will require changing all COMs that use this system.
+These settings are hard to change later, because that will require changing all components that use this system.
 When first deploying the system, define the following variables in `.\control\protected\Get-HubFunctions.ps1`.
 Put serious thought into this - making changes down the road may be difficult, as you will have to change the Get-HubFunctions.ps1 file attached to every component that uses it.
 #### Location of function definitions
 ```
 $hubFunctionsSource = "https://example.com/hubFunctions.psm1.zip"